-If you’re having everyone sit at the same table, ask yourself where in the studio can you fit a table that’s big enough to seat 10 people.
+If you’re having everyone sit at the same table, ask yourself where you can fit a table that’s big enough to seat all of your attendees.
 It’s probably the center of the room, which means you’ll have to rearrange your current living formation to fit the table.
-Don’t be afraid of pushing the couch against the window or putting your favorite armchair in the breakfast nook—it's just temporary!
+Don’t be afraid to push the couch against the window or put your favorite armchair in the breakfast nook—it's just temporary!

 If your table seats eight but you want to invite 10 guests, simply add two more place settings on the ends.
-People will have to sit closer together, but it will be fun!
-Make sure to have a couple of conversation starters in your back pocket to keep the dinner lively and people talking.
-Make a seating chart, put any smaller guests next to each other, and allow bigger guests a spot at the end, where they will have more room.
+People will have to sit closer together, but it will be fun and cozy!
+Make a seating chart, putting any smaller guests next to each other and allowing bigger guests a spot at the end where they will have more room.

 When feeding a crowd, it’s smartest to serve a menu of foods that are easy to make in batches.
-Why grill 12 individual steaks when you can roast an entire beef tenderloin?
-You won’t have to be in the kitchen cooking while your guests are over.
-The same technique applies for cocktails.
-Instead of shaking them up to order, make a big batch of margaritas or serve a festive punch.
+This way, you won’t have to be in the kitchen cooking while your guests are over.
+The same technique applies to cocktails.
+Instead of shaking them up to order, make a big batch of margaritas, or serve a festive punch.

+You’re already rearranging your home, so why not go all the way and create a gorgeous tablescape as well?
 For my dinner parties, I make one long rectangular table by placing a square folding table next to my regular dining table.
-The height is slightly off, by no more than an inch, but no one ever mentions it.
+The height is slightly off, but no one ever mentions it.
 Why?
 Because I’ve covered the tables with one long tablecloth and set the table beautifully with flowers, candles, cloth napkins, and place cards.